S1MS4/Car-Tracking-with-YOLO/README.md

     ...
 ```

-* This use of inheritance enforces a standard method structure and allows easy swapping or extension of model behavior.
+This enforces a standard method structure and allows model implementations to be swapped or extended with minimal changes.

-#### ✅ Unit Testing
+**Unit Testing**

-* The `TestYOLOIntegration` class inherits from Python’s built-in `unittest.TestCase`, gaining access to rich testing tools like `assertEqual()`, `setUp()`, etc.:
+- The `TestYOLOIntegration` class inherits from Python's built-in `unittest.TestCase`, gaining access to testing utilities such as `assertEqual()` and `setUp()`:

 ```python
 class TestYOLOIntegration(unittest.TestCase):